P4 Music Play

 A colour musical scheme.

-My colour scheme is equivalent to the 12 tone musical scale.
-This is divided primary in to its name sake of 12 equal parts, any interval can be defined in terms of an appropriate colour terms.
-This can be achieved by the loose use of color bias wheel ,( as describe by Michael Wilcox in his book, Blue And Yellow Don’t Make Green, this is the first step.)– annotation
+My colour scheme is equivalent to the 12-tone musical scale.
+This is divided primarily into its namesake of 12 equal parts, any interval can be defined in terms of appropriate colour terms.
+This can be achieved by the loose use of a colour bias wheel,( as described by Michael Wilcox in his book, Blue And Yellow Don’t Make Green, this is the first step.)– annotation

-The second step is the most important, because its where the final outcome is arrived at.
-This important step is called INTERPRITATION, the creative part.
+The second step is the most important because it’s where the final outcome is arrived at.
+This important step is called INTERPRETATION, the creative part.
 It is our own interpretation that makes us stand apart.
 As we are all individuals, we are meant to think independently. then a style of interpretation should be for each one of us.
 Then, one may ask, why it isn’t so?

-Parallels thinking this is how I visualize the use of colour in my eco system.
+Parallel thinking is how I visualize the use of colour in my ecosystem.

-One way of describing my methodology is akin to traffic thinking, traveling in parallel lines.
-Its orderly and sometimes not so orderly fashion.
-There are rules, but we push beyond.
+One way of describing my methodology is akin to traffic thinking, travelling in parallel lines.
+It’s orderly and sometimes not so orderly fashion.
+There are rules, but we push beyond them.

 When I came to create my musical notation system, the first thing that I developed was a musical colour equivalent scheme which is based on the colour wheel.
 It is meant to function in general as the traditional music notation system.